🌿 Natural Ways to Support Your Body Through Perimenopause, Menopause, and Beyond

 🌿 For Hot Flashes & Night Sweats

-- Peony + Licorice – calming to hormone-related tension (licorice contraindicated for high BP)
+Peony + Licorice – calming to hormone-related tension

 🌿 For Heavy or Irregular Bleeding